alexeygrigorev/kubeflow-deep-learning/guide.md

 Let’s now deploy our own model.

-## Configure KF-Serving to use S3
+## Configure KServe to use S3

-We will save our model to S3, so KFServing will need to be able to access it to fetch the model files.
+We will save our model to S3, so KServe will need to be able to access it to fetch the model files.
 We need to do it by providing credentials.

 (Not sure if it can use a role, if it can, please let me know and I’ll update the tutorial).

 The credentials need to be encoded with base64.
 Let’s do it: